Ali-aqrabawi/ios-iosxe-security-scanner/README.md

 # ios-iosxe-security-scanner
-vulnerabilities scanner for cisco ios and iosxe
+Python vulnerabilities scanner for cisco ios and iosxe

 to use the script, download `vuln_scanner` command, NOTE: this command compatibile with linux OS only. for other OS you can run the python script `vuln_scanner.py` (.e.a`python3 vuln_scanner.py [OPTIONS]`)